-These letters serve as a formal communication tool, outlining expectations, responsibilities, and necessary steps for both parties involved in the moving-out process.
+These formal written letters serve as a communication tool, outlining expectations, responsibilities, and necessary steps for both parties involved in the moving-out process.
+Landlords typically send the written notice when the lease agreements ends, as a way to inform the tenant of the next steps.

-In this guide, our team at MTD Property Management will share all the key aspects that landlords should know about move-out letters, from their significance in documenting property conditions to providing clear instructions for a seamless departure.
+In this guide, our team at MTD Property Management will share all the key aspects that landlords should know about move-out letters and this form of written notice, from their significance in documenting property conditions to providing clear instructions for a seamless departure.

 Purpose of Move-Out Letter